-Similarly, the previous strong sister BUND FUTURE had seen the MARCH CONTRACT rally back to fully test and exceed its 177.00-.50 resistance from last summer (weekly chart http://bit.ly/2wKag9P.)
-Much above that next resistance was not until 178.50 congestion from back then it hit prior to Friday's expiration, with a DOWN CPR at 179.20 (Tolerance at 179.67 all-time high) above.
+Similarly, the previous strong sister BUND FUTURE had seen the MARCH CONTRACT rally back to fully test and exceed its 177.00-.50 resistance from last summer (weekly chart http://bit.ly/33j380a.)
+Much above that next resistance was not until 178.50 congestion from back then it hit prior to a week ago Friday's expiration, with a DOWN CPR at 179.20 (Tolerance at 179.67 all-time high) above.

-Yet there was a twist here on the typical very early expiration of the MARCH CONTRACT Friday with the JUNE BUND FUTURE trading almost 3.00 lower.
+Yet there was a twist here on the typical very early expiration of the MARCH CONTRACT that Friday with the JUNE BUND FUTURE trading almost 3.00 lower.
 While there was a chance it would be back into or below the 175.60-.00 area, in the event the strength of the uptrend extension in the MARCH BUND FUTURE to test that mid-179.00 resistance left the JUNE BUND FUTURE trading above 175.60-.00.
 That implied instead of weakening back below it, it was more likely to trend up into the 177.00-.50 resistance and above.

-And while we always expect the second month contract to swing back up to front month values if the BUND maintains its up trend, the JUNE BUND FUTURE had done this in record time: literally between becoming the front month on Friday into only early afternoon (Central European Time) seeing it push up into the low 179.00 area on Monday.
-Yet it has sagged back below the 177.50-.00 area since Tuesday, and has been unable to sustain activity back above it.
-Next lower support remains in the 175.60-.00 range.
+And while we always expect the second month contract to swing back up to front month values if the BUND maintains its up trend, the JUNE BUND FUTURE had done this in record time: literally between becoming the front month on a week ago Friday into only early afternoon (Central European Time) last Monday.
+That push up into the low 179.00 area was once again only a retest of the early September DOWN CPR.